Story

 Supporting

-The Trafalgar Way End to End Virtual Running, Walking & Wheeling Challenge from The 1805 Club
+The Trafalgar Way End to End Virtual Running, Walking & Wheeling Challenge - The 1805 Club

 In November 1805, the Trafalgar Messenger Lieutenant John Richards Lapenotiere travelled the 271 miles from Falmouth to London to deliver the news from Trafalgar.
 His urgent message would announce to the world the famous news that the Royal Navy had won an important victory against the French and Spanish fleet at the Battle of Trafalgar, off the coast of Spain, but that also, devastatingly, the nation's hero Admiral Lord Nelson had been killed in the battle.